litexlang/litex-official-documents/Tutorial/Factual_Statement.md

 e.g. `let birthday R: birthday = 2003.4.2` is error because `2003.4.2` is not a real number.

+## Litex's Fundamental Difference from Programming Languages

+**⚠️ Important**: It's crucial to understand that **Litex works fundamentally differently from programming languages**:

+1. **Litex is not for execution**: Unlike programming languages that execute code to perform computations, Litex is designed for **reasoning and verification**.
+It doesn't compute values—it verifies mathematical statements.

+2. **Litex is not for calculating**: You don't write Litex code to calculate a number or produce a result.
+Instead, you write Litex code to **establish and verify facts**.

+3. **Every statement has three possible outcomes**:
+   - **`true`**: The statement is verified or successfully executed
+   - **`error`**: The statement is syntactically invalid or uses undeclared objects
+   - **`unknown`**: The statement cannot be verified.
+This means either:
+     - The statement is false (but Litex doesn't have enough information to prove it false), or
+     - The current knowledge is insufficient to determine the truth value

+4. **No value flow**: Unlike programming languages where function return values flow into other computations, Litex statement outcomes are **observed but never passed along** to other statements.
+Each statement stands alone in establishing facts.

+**The core purpose of Litex**: To verify mathematical reasoning, not to compute values.
+Every statement you write is about establishing whether something is true, not about calculating what something equals.

 ### Important Distinctions

 Don't confuse a **Factual Statement** with a *true statement*.
 A Factual Statement might just as well be false, unknown, or even an error.